Emergent criticality in a constrained boson model: The model

 Here $b_j^{\dagger}$ denotes the boson creation operator on site $j$ of the plaquettes, $|..0_j ..\rangle$ indicates a Fock state having zero bosons on site $j$, and we define the boson number operator to be $\hat n_j= b_j^{\dagger} b_j$.
 The constraint condition necessitates $\hat n_j \hat n_{j+n}=0$ for all $j$.
 The boson Hamiltonian can then be written as $H= H_0+ H_1$ where

 where $w, \alpha >0$ and $\lambda$ can have either sign.
+We note that for $\alpha <0$, the model can be mapped into a quantum dimer model and has an Rokhshar-Kivelson (RK) point \cite{sondhi1,rk1}; however, we shall study this model for $\alpha>0$ where such a RK point is absent.
 The variation of the parameter $\alpha$, as shall be elucidated later, allows one to access the AT critical line.
 We note that $H_0$ denotes a ring-exchange term for the bosons; it's implementation on a 2D square lattice is known to show strong Hilbert space fragmentation \cite{hsf1}. $H_1$ has a different sign for bosons occupying $d_{\ell}$ or $d_t$; this feature will be important for our purpose.
 In this work, we seek the phase diagram of this model as a function of $\lambda/w$ and $\alpha$.
 In what follows, we shall consider an array (Fig.\ \ref{fig1}) with open (periodic) boundary condition having even $N_p$ plaquettes hosting $N= \sum_j n_j =N_p+(-)1$ bosons.

 The model given by Eq.\ \ref{hamdef} has $[H,N]=0$ leading to preservation of the total boson number.
 For open chains, the eigenstates of $H$, $|n_{\pm}\rangle$, can be labelled by their parity eigenvalues $r=\pm 1$ such that $R |n_{\pm} \rangle= \pm 1|n_{\pm}\rangle$.
 Here $R$ represents reflections about an axis along $d_t$ dividing the system in two equal halves.
 Importantly, $R$ is the {\it only} global symmetry that can be spontaneously broken for open chains; thus, it can lead to a $Z_2$ broken phase.
 For periodic boundary conditions, the eigenstates can be labeled by momentum $k$ along $d_{\ell}$.